ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-data-file.markdown

 ![Figure 3.
 Advanced Import Options - Transform Script](images/import-from-file-advanced-transform-script.png "Advanced Import Options - Transform Script")

+- **Use Transform Script**
-- Use Transform Script: when enabled will allow to supply a transform javascript script to be operated on each document contained by the file
+  Enabling it allows you to provide a transform javascript, that would operate on each document contained by the file.

 {CODE-BLOCK:javascript}
 delete this['@metadata']['@change-vector']